NethermindEth/Forta-Agents/CompoundV3-Bots/Large-Capital-Liquidations/README.md

 - Ethereum
 - Polygon

+As proposed, this bot was designed with Ethereum in mind, so while Polygon and other chains besides Ethereum can be supported, the block rate needs to be considered when setting the bot parameters.

 More networks can easily be supported by adding the network parameters to `agent.config.ts` and the chain ID to the `chainIds` field in `package.json`!